SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 Below are the stages and the respective tools that are called by Openlane for the functionalities as described:

-* Synthesis is generating gate-level netlist using yosys.
-Performing cell mapping by ABC.
-Performing pre-layout STA using (OpenSTA)
+* Synthesis involves the creation of a gate-level netlist using Yosys, incorporating cell mapping through ABC, and executing pre-layout Static Timing Analysis (STA) using OpenSTA.
-* Floorplanning defining the core area for the macro as well as the cell sites and the tracks (init_fp).
-Placing the macro input and output ports (ioplacer).
-Generating the power distribution network (pdn)
+* Floorplanning encompasses the definition of the core area for the macro, placement of cell sites and tracks (init_fp), and arrangement of macro input and output ports using ioplacer.
+Additionally, it includes the generation of the power distribution network (pdn).
-* Placement Performing global placement (Replace).
-Performing detailed placement to legalize the globally placed components (OpenDP)
+* Placement involves global placement through Replace, followed by detailed placement to legalize the globally placed components using OpenDP.
-* Clock Tree Synthesis (CTS) synthesizing the clock tree using TritonCTS
+* Clock Tree Synthesis (CTS) entails the synthesis of the clock tree using TritonCTS.
-* Routing Performing global routing to generate a guide file for the detailed router (FastRoute).
-Performing detailed routing (TritonRoute)
+* Routing comprises global routing to generate a guide file for the detailed router (FastRoute), and subsequent detailed routing using TritonRoute.
-* GDSII Generating Streaming out the final GDSII layout file from the routed def file using Magic
+* GDSII generation involves the creation of the final GDSII layout file from the routed DEF file using Magic.
+*
 ## OpenLane

 * OpenLane is an RTL to GDSII automated flow that integrates various components such as OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout, and several custom scripts for design exploration and optimization.